leader-sheep/leadersheep/raw_spit/README.md

 # Disclaimer

-Don't mind anything in this folder, it is some raw shit bro.
+Don't mind anything in this folder, it is some raw spit bro.